Revisiting my Soviet childhood in Moldova, 30 years on

 Communist youth

-1984: As members of the Komsomol youth organisation, the children are carrying real Kalashnikov rifles.
+1984: As members of the Komsomol youth organisation, the children are carrying real guns.

 Courtesy Elina Fuhrman